weareredshift/rs-components/src/components/Responder/README.md

 # Responder

-The respond component wraps another component, and passes it a `className` prop which results from watching the window size and calculating the class string appropriate for the breakpoint.
+The Responder component wraps another component, and passes it a `className` prop which results from watching the window size and calculating the class string appropriate for the breakpoint.

 At its simplest, the Responder component takes one prop: `classes`, an object defining classes for various breakpoints.
 It passes the right class to its child: